ladiaria/utopia-crm/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+There is a requirements.txt file with all the libraries you need to have installed:

 * ``pip install -r requirements.txt``